CosminApo/Studies-Csharp/README.md

 # Studies
-A collection of most of the code I've written while studying C#, that I did not feel needed their own repository.
+A collection of code I've written while studying C#.
+These are single files that highlight a specific feature of C#.